doccstat/cs6300team/GroupProject/Design-Team/design-discussion.md

     * Enum would be a good choice!
 String and int are both viable and I don't think they have merits over each other.

 *   Functions are missing parameters
-*	We should add "+,-,\~,#,\_" etc in our final design to show the attributes as public or private or something else.
+*	Didn't have "+,-,\~,#,\_" etc to show the attributes as public or private or something else.
 Since we want some attributes to be private in case we made mistakes while implementation.